How cycling in Munich could look like.

 Lake Starnberg

-Only have a day to get an impression of ?
+Only have a day to get an impression?
 With its proximity to Munich and Alpine peaks in the distance, Lake Starnberg is the perfect destination and can be reached by metro or train from the city center.
 Then follow the bike path circling the lake - it is a distance of about 50 kilometers (30 miles).
 Don't miss out on the promenade in Starnberg, the idyllic palace of Empress Sissi in Possenhofen and the memorial cross for King Ludwig II, whose 1886 death in the lake is still shrouded in mystery.

 Featured routes around Lake Starnberg